SUNSET OF FURMANKIND

 “I'm sure that's the way you think it is, but Jon, she's more than just lonely,” Jenni replied in a quiet voice.
 “You two get along well these days, and anyone can see that she enjoys your company, but she always seems so sad when she's by herself.”

 “Why me?”
-Jon asked with a sigh, rolling his eyes heavenward.
+Jon asked, rolling his eyes heavenward.
 “There are other single guys on the compound, some of them even from the previous class.
 If all she wants is a physical relationship, I'm sure she could find a willing guy.”

 “Oh, you mean like Travis?”
 Jenni countered with a dark look.
 “I thought you saved her from him.”